This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 - The 2021 NPR includes the reforms and investments provided for in the Recovery, Transformation and Resilience Plan, which has been developed in order to alleviate the consequences of the COVID-19 pandemic.
 These reforms are aligned with the specific recommendations of the European Union in the context of the 2021 European Semester.

-At a regional or autonomous level: territorial cooperation between the Ministry of Education and Vocational Training (MEFP) and the Councils and Departments of Education of the Autonomous Communities is carried out through the Education Sector Conference, constituted by the top officials of said administrations.
+At a regional or autonomous level: territorial cooperation between the Ministry of Education, Vocational Training and Sports (MEFD) and the Councils and Departments of Education of the Autonomous Communities is carried out through the Education Sector Conference, constituted by the top officials of said administrations.

 The design and the development and implementation of reforms depend on the education authority promoting them (and both administrative levels, national and regional, may be involved).